githubacct0/kalos-frontend/test/readme.md

 # Imports and Require

-For most of the test files, you should be using Require instead of Import due to Chai running in a NodeJS environment.
-The only exception to this is in various setup files where variables MUST be imported.
+For most of the test files, you should be using Require with Import due to Chai running in a NodeJS environment.
+The only exception to this is in various setup files where variables MUST be imported the ES6 way.
 For these cases, simply use an import in a file and then "require" that file (see grpc-endpoint.js as an example and its corresponding "require" call in helpers.test.ts).

-The style "import ModuleName = require('module_path')" should be STRONGLY preferred.
-This allows for Intellisense to work.
+The style "import ModuleName = require('module_path')" should be STRONGLY preferred in actual tests.
+This allows for Intellisense to work (See any of the test files to see more examples of this in action).

 - Paths should be the same for Require as they are in Import
   - "import { SectionBar } from '../../../../modules/ComponentsLibrary/SectionBar/index'" is equivalent to "SectionBar.SectionBar" from "import SectionBar = require('../../../../modules/ComponentsLibrary/SectionBar/index')"